Avalanche hold on in final seconds for 3-2 win over Coyotes

-GLENDALE, Ariz.
-(AP) — Nazem Kadri had a goal and two assists, Hunter Miska stopped 16 of 18 shots and the Colorado Avalanche held on to beat the Arizona Coyotes 3-2 on Friday night.
+But the 25-year-old Miska refocused, turned away a final Arizona offensive flurry and the Avalanche held on for a 3-2 victory over the Coyotes to snap a two-game losing streak.

+“That last 52 seconds was super nerve-wracking,” Miska said. ”But the team was playing super well in front of me and I just had to stop the puck.”

-The 25-year-old Miska was playing in just his fourth NHL game and nearly earned a shutout until the Coyotes scored two goals in the final two minutes.
-Arizona had a sleepy offensive performance until Phil Kessel scored with 1:36 left and Drake Caggiula added another one with 53 seconds left.
+Miska was playing in just his fourth NHL game and was nearly flawless until the Coyotes scored two goals in the final two minutes.
+Arizona had a sleepy offensive performance before Phil Kessel scored with 1:36 left and Drake Caggiula added another one with 53 seconds left.

-That led to a tense exchange in the final seconds before the Avalanche fended off a final Coyotes offensive flurry.
+That led to a tense exchange in the final seconds before the Avalanche fended off a final Coyotes offensive push.
+Avalanche coach Jared Bednar said Miska played great until getting jittery in the final minutes.

+“I thought he looked really good for the bulk of the game and then he got caught out of the net a couple times at the end,” Bednar said.
+“It looked like he got nervous, he was getting ready to get a big win and then got a little ahead of himself.”

+“He made it a little more interesting than it needed to be.”

 The Coyotes came into the game on a roll, becoming just the eighth NHL team to win consecutive games after trailing by at least three goals.
 They nearly pulled it off again in shocking fashion, but waited too late to get the offense started.